A. Definition of Metallography Overview of Metallographic Inspection

 There are two main types of indenters used in microhardness testing, each associated with specific hardness measurement values:

-Note: In the formulas, represents the load applied on the microindenter, and represents the surface area of the resulting indentation.
+Note: In the formulas, P represents the load applied on the microindenter, and A represents the surface area of the resulting indentation.

 These microhardness values provide insights into the hardness characteristics of materials at a microscopic level and are crucial for understanding material properties and behaviors in various applications.